Paul Tillich: Biography

-From 1924 to 1925, Tillich served as an Associate Professor of Theology at the University of Marburg, where he began to develop his systematic theology, teaching a course on it during the last of his three terms.
+From 1924 to 1925, Tillich served as an associate professor of theology at the University of Marburg, where he began to develop his systematic theology, teaching a course on it during the last of his three terms.
 While at Marburg, Tillich developed a professional relationship with both Rudolf Bultmann and Martin Heidegger.
-From 1925 until 1929, Tillich was a Professor of Theology at the Dresden University of Technology and the University of Leipzig.
-Then, succeeding Max Scheler (who had died suddenly in 1928), Tillich held the post of "Professor of Philosophy and Sociology" at the University of Frankfurt from 1929 to 1933.
-While at Frankfurt Tillich’s two assistants (both completing their doctorates under him) were Harald Poelchau and Theodor Adorno (in 1931 Leo Strauss had applied for the same position but was rejected).
-During that period Tillich also “was instrumental in hiring Max Horkheimer as the Director of the Institut fr Sozialforschung and to a professorship in sociology at the University of Frankfurt.”
+From 1925 until 1929, Tillich was a professor of theology at the Dresden University of Technology and the University of Leipzig.
+Then, succeeding Max Scheler (who had died suddenly in 1928), Tillich held the post of professor of philosophy and sociology at the University of Frankfurt from 1929 to 1933.
+While at Frankfurt Tillich's two assistants (both completing their doctorates under him) were Harald Poelchau and Theodor Adorno (in 1931 Leo Strauss had applied for the same position but was rejected).
+During that period Tillich also "was instrumental in hiring Max Horkheimer as the Director of the Institut für Sozialforschung and to a professorship in sociology at the University of Frankfurt."
 In Winter Term 1930-31 Tillich and Horkheimer together team-taught a course on John Locke; and during the several terms to immediately follow Tillich and Adorno together led seminars on Georg Simmel, Gotthold Ephraim Lessing, and Georg Wilhelm Friedrich Hegel.
 Along the way Tillich also remained in conversation with Erich Przywara.